mostage-app/studio/docs/infrastructure.md

 ## IAM Policy for GitHub Actions

 If you're deploying infrastructure via GitHub Actions, the IAM user needs specific permissions.

-Create a custom IAM policy with the following permissions:
+### For Regular Deployments (After Setup)

+This policy is sufficient for regular Terraform deployments after the initial setup:

 ```json
 {